OPENING REMARKSRob Adams Moderator – Hunt Scanlon Media

 How Top Corporate Brands Are Approaching People AnalyticsMark Oppenheimer (moderator) CEO, Americas - Marlin Hawk

 This preeminent panel of people analytics leaders, led my Mark Oppenheimer, CEO of the Americas region for global leadership advisor Marlin Hawk, will discuss how talent and workforce analytics are impacting global companies today.
-We’ll dissect leading analytics programs at Pfizer, Merck & Co., and IBM.
+We’ll dissect leading analytics programs at Pfizer, American Express, IBM and Goldman Sachs.

 Global Head, Talent Analytics